jwplayer/applicaster-docs/live/broadcast-live-events.md

 </div>

 ## Create a live and upcoming shelf
-1. Create a dynamic playlist in JW Player that contain your live events.
+1. Create a dynamic JW Player playlist that contains your live events.
 NOTE: A manual playlist cannot be used for this purpose
 2. Create a feed in Applicaster, and filter it on PRE_LIVE, LIVE_UNPUBLISHED and LIVE_PUBLISHED using [media_filtering](https://developer.jwplayer.com/jwplayer/reference/get_v2-playlists-playlist-id-1):
 ```
 ?media_filtering=VCH.EventState:PRE_LIVE%2CVCH.EventState:LIVE_UNPUBLISHED%2CVCH.EventState:LIVE_PUBLISHED&media_filtering_mode=any